sailing-innocent/xmake-latex-example/readme.md

 # xmake + latex project example

-use xmake and latex to
+use xmake and latex to build document gracefully.

 ## How to build